Most Popular Angular Component Libraries

 • Customizable styles

-• Free source code distribution with MIT license
+• Free source-code distribution under the MIT license

 • Eva design system